-- 5. Perform the upgrade check, and then click Next.
+1. Click Next to perform the upgrade check, and then click Next.

 The cluster will be shut down during the upgrade and automatically restart the services after the upgrade.
-You can use the diagnostics report to help you judge whether the timing to upgrade is suitable. - 6.
-Confirm the upgrade information again, including Cluster Name, Current NebulaGraph Version and Upgrade NebulaGraph Version, then click Upgrade.
+You can use the diagnostics report to help you judge whether the timing to upgrade is suitable.

+2. Confirm the upgrade information again, including Cluster Name, Current NebulaGraph Version, and Upgrade NebulaGraph Version, and then click Upgrade.
 Users can view the upgrade task information in task center, the task type is version update.

-16.5.7 Back up and restore NebulaGraph data
+Back up and restore NebulaGraph data